weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

 - EntityFluxOCIRepositoriesCard
 - EntityFluxHelmRepositoriesCard
 - EntityFluxImagePoliciesCard

+The plugin also provides a page for viewing the Flux runtime state across your clusters, and a Card if you would prefer to include it some other page you have instead.

+- FluxRuntimePage
 - FluxRuntimeCard

 As with other Backstage plugins, you can compose the UI you need.